diplexion/RankedBedwars/README.md

 ranked bedwars discord bot
+to make this work with ingame (bedwars1058) use this https://github.com/deyoyk/rbw-hook-public

 at the moment the websocket stuff wont work since it was work in progress, but it will be eventually completed. the discord-only bot works.